-The Writing Center’s programs are staffed by career writing instructors, doctoral teaching assistants from composition and rhetoric and literary studies, and undergraduate Writing Fellows.
-All tutors in Writing Center programs are highly trained, expert readers and are qualified to offer help with writing in all disciplines and at all levels.
+The Writing Center’s programs are staffed by professional staff and doctoral teaching assistants.
+All instructors in Writing Center programs are highly trained, expert readers and are qualified to offer help with writing in all disciplines and at all levels.

 Is everything here free?

+Yes!
 The Writing Center does not charge for any of its services.
-Our individual instruction and workshops are offered free of charge to all currently registered University of Wisconsin-Madison students.
+Our individual instruction and workshops are offered free of charge to all currently enrolled University of Wisconsin-Madison students.

 How do I ask a general question or one about a topic not listed below?